Yaozhuwa/easy-typing-obsidian/README.md

 **Automatic text formatting** provides the feature of capitalizing the first letter.
 In addition, automatic text formatting can automatically add spaces to specific parts of each line during the input process according to the rules set by the user, such as spaces between Chinese and English, spaces between text and English punctuation, spaces between text and inline formula/inline code/wiki link, spaces between text blocks and user-defined regular matching blocks, etc. So as to standardize the format of the document and beautify the appearance of the document.

 **Automatic text formatting takes effect immediately during editing by default**.
 You can also turn off the option of automatic text formatting during editing in settings.
-You can also use the plug-in command to format the full text of the current article, the current line, or the currently selected area.
+You can also use the plugin command to format the full text of the current article, the current line, or the currently selected area.

 **Edit Enhance**.
 For example, entering two '￥' consecutively will become `$$`, and positioning the cursor in the middle, entering two `【` will become `[[|]]`.
 In many cases, Chinese users do not need to switch input methods to get a smooth writing experience in OBSIDIAN!
-The symbol input enhancements, Edit Enhance features including 1.
+The Edit Enhance features including 1.
 Automatic pairing/deletion of symbols; 2.
 Symbol editing enhancement of selected text; 3.
 Continuous full width symbol to half width symbol; 4.
 Obsidian syntax related editing enhancements.
-This plug-in also supports user-defined conversion rules, which is highly playable.
+This plugin also supports user-defined conversion rules, which is highly playable.

-This plug-in also supports customizable conversion rules, which is highly playable.
+This plugin also supports customizable conversion rules, which is highly playable.

-Note: This plug-in is designed for the mixed input of Chinese and English in OBSIDIAN, and may not be effective for other languages.
+Note: This plugin is designed for the mixed input of Chinese and English in OBSIDIAN, and may not be effective for other languages.

 # Core Features
 ## 1. Text Autoformatting